JacoboLansac/audits/solo/soar-review.md

-### [M-3] `SoarStaking.setRewards()` can revert under certain circumstances, blocking the admin from setting new reward periods due to a wrong order of operands
+### [M-3] `SoarStaking.setRewards()` can revert under certain circumstances, blocking the admin from setting new reward periods due to wrong order of operands

 In the `setRewards()` function, there is an operation to update the tokens that are reserved for rewards, `rewardTokensLocked`: